akvorado/akvorado/console/data/docs/02-configuration.md

       cleanup.policy: delete
 ```

-Currently, the configure service won't update the number of partitions
+Currently, the configure service won't update the replication factor.
-or the replicaiton factor.
-However, the configuration entries are kept
+The configuration entries are kept in sync with the content of the
-in sync with the content of the configuration file.
+configuration file.

 ## Console service